 In 2013 Silverman had a major museum show at The Laguna Art Museum in Laguna Beach California.
 The show was part retrospective and part newly commissioned installation pieces, including two video collaborations.
 Also in 2013 an artists monograph; Adam Silverman Ceramics was published by Skira Rizzoli.

-Adam Silverman was born in 1963 in New York, NY and received a BFA and a Bachelors of Architecture from the Rhode Island School of Design in 1987 and 1988.
+Silverman was born in 1963 in New York, NY and received a Bachelors of Fine Art and a Bachelors of Architecture from the Rhode Island School of Design in 1987 and 1988.
 He served as the Los Angeles studio director of Heath Ceramics from January 2009 to May 2014.
-His work is included in the permanent collections of the Los Angeles County Museum of Art, Los Angeles, CA; the Nasher Sculpture Center, Dallas, TX; the Israel Museum, Jerusalem, Israel; and the Museum of Contemporary Craft, Portland, OR.
-Since beginning his professional ceramic career in 2002, he has exhibited regularly in Japan.